 Linda MacFarlane, Executive Director.
 (518) 436-8586 x.808

 With more than 25 years of financial and business leadership experience, Linda MacFarlane oversees the operations and management of the loan fund.
-She serves on the Capital Region Economic Development Council, the Upstate New York Regional Advisory Board of the Federal Reserve Bank of New York, the steering committee of the NYS CDFI Coalition and the Industry Advisory Council (IAC) at Excelsior College.
+She serves on the Capital Region Economic Development Council, the Upstate New York Regional Advisory Board of the Federal Reserve Bank of New York, KeyBank’s National Advisory Council, and is co-chair of the NYS CDFI Coalition.
 In addition, Linda serves on the boards of AHP Homeownership Center, Community Development Alliance, Equinox, the Mental Health Housing Project and St. Anne Institute.
 Linda earned her MBA in 2004 through the University of Phoenix, and a BA in Economics and Mathematics from the University at Albany in 1988.
 She was honored with the Outstanding Professional Award from the Credit Union Association of New York in 2012, completed the Disney Institute Business Program in 2007, Capital Leadership Class of 2004, received the Capital District Business Review 40 Under Forty Award in 2003, and completed Dale Carnegie Training with Highest Achievement Award in 2001.
 A native of Round Lake, Linda and her family live in Southern Saratoga County.

 Training and Technical Assistance

 Paul Stewart, Director of Training & Technical Assistance.
 (518) 436-8586 x.805